50 fun-packed things to do in the summer holidays

 Raid the recycling bin and turn all those old toilet rolls into craft opportunities.

-And if the baking doesn't quite go to plan, treat yourselves to sweet treat of a delivery: afternoon tea brought to your doorstep!
+And if the baking doesn't quite go to plan, treat yourselves to a sweet treat of a delivery: afternoon tea brought to your doorstep!

 Get yourself into the Surrey countryside to hang out with alpacas and send the kids down a zipline at Hobbledown Adventure Farm.

 Head to the coast for a day at the beach.
 Sandcastle building competitions are compulsory.
 Don't forget to take your trash home with you, folks, please (and then turn it into upcycling projects for another day).
+The Essex, Kent and Sussex coast lines have some lovely resorts perfect for a large dose of Vitamin Sea.

 For a high speed adventure that is sure to make a splash with the family, a Thames Rockets experience will launch you into 'cool parent' stratosphere.
 Use the discount code TRinsta20 and you'll bag yourself 20% off the total price.
 Let's get a 'woo hoo' to that!